cbaggers/varjo/protocode/primitives.md

 djeis97 commented

-Patches are used as a draw primitive so that you can supply a variable number of verticies per primitive as input to the tesselation stage.
-For example, in the tesselation branch of djeis97/bezier I'm using 4 verticies per patch to draw a bezier curve.
+Patches are used as a draw primitive so that you can supply a variable number of verticies per primitive as input to the tessellation stage.
+For example, in the tessellation branch of djeis97/bezier I'm using 4 verticies per patch to draw a bezier curve.
 The first and last are the start and end points of the curve, while the two in the middle are the control points.
-Then all of those vertices are available at tesselation The number of verticies per patch is set at (%gl:patch-parameter-i :patch-vertices 4).
+Then all of those vertices are available at tessellation The number of verticies per patch is set at (%gl:patch-parameter-i :patch-vertices 4).

 ------------------------------------------------------------